shazraz/Path-Planning/README.md

 ### 3.2 Simulator Data

-Here is the data provided from the Simulator to the C++ Program
+The data provided from the simulator is as follows:

 #### Main car's localization Data (No Noise)